The Man with the Golden Arm: Plot

 Soon Frankie succumbs and is back on drugs and dealing marathon all-night card games for Schwiefka.
-He gets a tryout as a drummer but spends 24 hours straight dealing a poker game, during which he is discovered cheating and beaten up.
+He gets a tryout as a drummer but spends 24 hours straight playing a poker game, during which he is discovered cheating and beaten up.
 At the audition, with withdrawal coming on, Frankie cannot keep the beat and ruins his chance of landing the job.
 When Louie goes to see Zosh to try to find Frankie, he discovers that she has been faking her paralysis.
 Zosh, scared of being found out, pushes Louie over the stairwell railing to his death, but Frankie is sought for the murder.

 Frankie goes to Molly hoping to get money for a fix.
 After learning that Captain Bednar and the police are looking for him, Molly convinces him that he must go cold turkey if he is to stand a chance with the police.
 Frankie agrees and is locked in Molly's apartment where he goes through a grueling withdrawal to clear the drugs from his body.
 Finally clean again, he goes to tell Zosh he is going to leave her, start anew, and stand trial.
 In her desperation to keep Frankie from leaving her, Zosh gives herself away, standing up in front of Frankie and the police.
 She runs but gets no farther than the outside balcony.
 Trapped, she throws herself off the balcony to her death.
 A police ambulance arrives to remove Zosh's lifeless body and drives away, while Frankie watches in dismay.
 He walks off, with Molly following as Sparrow goes in the opposite direction.